 My grandmother was ill for most of my mother’s childhood, and she passed away at only 54 years old.

-Life was not easy for my mom, being a female middle-child of an Italian family, where the girls were expected to serve not only any guests who visited, but also their three brothers and father.
+Life was not easy for my mom, being the female middle-child of an Italian family, where the girls were expected to serve not only any guests who visited, but also their three brothers and father.

-My mom later told me, “Of course, I knew the stats better than anyone, and so I knew I was valedictorian whether they honored me for it, or not.”
+My mom later told me, “Of course, I knew the stats better than anyone, so I knew I was valedictorian whether they honored me for it, or not.”

 My mom came to the Cleveland area while in her late teens to join two of her siblings who came first to find work.
 In an unprecedented move, her eldest brother, John, paid for her to attend two years of college to study accounting.
-He believed in her potential, truly extraordinary given the machismo household they grew up in.
+He believed in her potential—truly extraordinary given the machismo household they grew up in.

 She was the first female supervisor at the Towmotor Corporation, but only received the promotion when the man who was being groomed for the position stepped down.
-Company leaders had my mother training this fella to be her boss, but when he learned this was the case, he couldn’t in good conscience take the position.
+Company leaders had my mother training this fella to be her boss.
+But, when he learned this was the case, he couldn’t in good conscience take the position.

 It was a big break for my mom, but it left her feeling like she always had something to prove.

-My mama was a 4’11” woman working in a man’s world, with half the education of most of her male counterparts.
+My mom was a 4’11” woman working in a man’s world, with half the education of most of her male counterparts.
 She was always hustling for worthiness, working harder and more hours than her peers.

 In them I see her tenacity, independence, and grit.
-I also see her empathy, compassion, and insistence on living in integrity with their values, no matter what.
+I also see her empathy, compassion, and insistence on living in integrity with their values—no matter what.
 They both appreciate the value of education, feminism, and the importance of lifting other people up.

 *I also remember my mother being playful with money, especially when it came to the stock market and trips to Las Vegas.
 (Once, they had to call for her in the Vegas airport so she wouldn’t miss her plane because she was playing the slots in the bathroom and lost track of time.
 The entire plane applauded when she boarded, lol.)
-She taught me not to take money so seriously, have fun with it, and embrace an abundant mindset.
+She taught me not to take money too seriously, have fun with it, and embrace an abundant mindset.

 *I remember my mother kept a small bottle of French salad dressing in the fridge, because that’s what my new boyfriend (now my husband) preferred, rather than the Italian dressing that was a staple at our house.
 Jerry was special to me, so my mom wanted him to feel welcome, comfortable, and cared for when he visited.
 She taught me the importance of kindness, thoughtfulness, and hospitality.